microsoft/AI-Robot-Challenge-Lab/README.md

 3. Move to the parent directory: `cd ..`
 4. Run the following command: `rosdep install --from-paths src --ignore-src -r -y`
 5. Build the code: `catkin build`
+6. Type `hostname` in the Terminal and copy the output.
+7. Open the `intera.sh` file with a **Text Editor** and replace **your_hostname** value with the one from previous step.
+Save the changes in the file.
-6. Run the following commands to launch the simulator:
+8. Run the following commands to launch the simulator:
   ```sh
   ./intera.sh sim
   source devel/setup.bash
   roslaunch sorting_demo sorting_demo.launch
   ```
-7. Wait until the Sawyer robot simulation appears in the Gazebo window.
+9. Wait until the Sawyer robot simulation appears in the Gazebo window.

 # Bringing Your Robot to Life